-Having taken account of any comments raised in the preliminary consultation, the draft Rule requires the Commission to determine whether to accept a region change application.
-Under clause 2A.3.1(a) of the draft Rule, the Commission may only accept an application that it concludes is complete and in which the applicant has demonstrated its case substantively to the satisfaction of the Commission.
+Having taken account of any comments raised in the preliminary consultation, the Rule as made requires the Commission to determine whether to accept a region change application.
+Under clause 2A.3.1(a) of the Rule as made, the Commission may only accept an application that it concludes is complete and in which the applicant has demonstrated its case substantively to the satisfaction of the Commission.

-If the Commission considers an application is not a complete application or whether, a result of comments received in preliminary consultation or otherwise, that the region change application should not precede, it may make a decision not to accept the application (clause 2A.3.1(b)).
-It will then publish its decision together with its reasoning for not accepting the application (clause 2A.3.1(c)).
+If the Commission considers an application is not a complete application or whether, as a result of comments received in preliminary consultation or otherwise, that the region change application should not precede, it may make a decision not to accept the application (clause 2A.3.1(b)).
+It will then publish its decision, together with its reasoning for not accepting the application (clause 2A.3.1(c)).